 What Is a Center Console Boat?

 Stated simply, a center console boat has its helm in, you guessed it, the center of the boat.
-It provides a comfortable position for sitting or standing, typically with the protection of a windshield, and offers ample 360-degree deck space, and often provides shade from a soft cover or a hard T-top.
+It provides a comfortable position for sitting or standing, typically with the protection of a windshield, offers ample 360-degree deck space, and provides shade from a T-top.
 Most center consoles have outboard power and, with the helm in the center, can be easily maneuvered and docked to both port and starboard.

 Center consoles are loved for their versatility.
-Their walk-around decks make them excellent fishing boats, while the addition of plenty of comfortable seating and sun loungers makes them popular for families and recreational use, too.
-They are as good for inshore cruising as they heading offshore making them particularly popular boats for those living near bays, gulfs, and coastal waterways as well as larger lakes.
+Their walk-around decks with 360-degree access around the boat make them excellent fishing platforms, while the addition of plenty of comfortable seating and sun loungers makes them popular for families and recreational use, too.
+They are as good for inshore cruising as they are for heading offshore, making them particularly popular boats for those living near bays, gulfs, and coastal waterways as well as larger lakes.

 Models vary hugely, and you can further categorize center console boats as follows:

-- Bay center console boats: These are usually at the smaller end of our bracke, and are designed as multi-use boats for fishing in the bays and recreational use.
-They’re not big enough for blue water fishing, but offer a lot more stability and capability in waves than smaller, more flat-bottomed boats.
+- Bay center console boats: These are usually at the smaller end of our bracket, and are designed as multi-use boats for fishing and recreation in bays, rivers, and relatively protected waterways.
+They’re not big enough for blue water fishing on a regular basis, but offer a lot more stability and capability in waves than smaller, more flat-bottomed boats.

 - Offshore center console boats: These have higher freeboard and much deeper V hulls than bay boats, allowing them to tackle big offshore waters.
 They are serious fishing boats, but often serve beautifully as family cruisers, too.